Skip to main content

 • .fieldName: Accesses a field in a dictionary using dot notation (field name must be a valid identifier)

-• [index]: Accesses an array element by numeric index (zero-based)
+• [expression]: Accesses an array element by index, where the expression evaluates to an integer (zero-based)

 • ["fieldName"]: Alternative syntax for accessing dictionary fields, required when: